erkkimon/scripts/README.md

 osx-scripts
 ===========

-Miscallenous useful scripts written for OS X.
+Miscallenous useful BASH scripts primarily for OSX and Ubuntu.